Exploratory Analysis of Unaccompanied Migrant Children Data

 The choropleth map depicts the country of origin for each unaccompanied migrant child.
 The map uses a color gradient, with darker shades representing more children originating from those countries.
 The visual representation allows us to identify these vulnerable children’s primary sources quickly.
 Guatemala, Honduras, and El Salvador stand out as the darkest shades on the map, indicating that they are the countries from which the majority of unaccompanied migrant children originate.
 This finding highlights the dire conditions and instability plaguing these Central American nations.

 The bar chart below shows that most of the top ten countries are in Central or South America.
 One noticeable exception is India.
-While seventh on the list, the journey of unaccompanied children from India raises the need for a more comprehensive global examination of the factors driving children fto undertake such dangerous journeys.
+While seventh on the list, the journey of unaccompanied children from India raises the need for a more comprehensive global examination of the factors driving children to undertake such dangerous journeys.

 Date of Entry and Release